lobocv/crashreporter/README.md

 Configuration File
 ------------------
-If you don't want to keep your SMTP and FTP credentials in your scripts you can alternatively use a configuration file.
+If you don't want to keep your SMTP and HQ credentials in your scripts you can alternatively use a configuration file.
 Simple pass the path to the configuration file as the `config` argument in CrashReporter or call the `load_configuration(path)` method with the path.
-The format of the configuration file should have two sections, SMTP and FTP.
+The format of the configuration file should have two sections, SMTP and HQ.
 Under each section are parameters that are passed to the setup_smtp and setup_ftp functions:

 Example: